Aiven-Open/pghoard/README.rst

 Note that the ``local-tar`` backup mode can not be used on replica servers prior to PostgreSQL 9.6 unless the pgespresso extension is installed.

+When using ``delta`` mode, only changed files are uploaded into the storage.
+On every backup snapshot of the data files is taken, this results in a manifest file, describing the hashes of all the files needed to be backed up.
+New hashes are uploaded to the storage and used together with complementary manifest from control file for restoration.
+In order to properly assess the efficiency of ``delta`` mode in comparison with ``local-tar``, one can use ``local-tar-delta-stats`` mode, which behaves the same as ``local-tar``, but also collects the metrics as if it was ``delta`` mode.
+It can help in decision making of switching to ``delta`` mode.

 ``basebackup_threads`` (default ``1``)

 How many threads to use for tar, compress and encrypt tasks.
 Only applies for